Glide Phase Interceptor: Development history

 The Glide Phase Interceptor traces its roots to the Regional Glide Phase Weapon System (RGPWS) science-and-technology project unveiled by the U.S. Missile Defense Agency (MDA) on 5 December 2019.
-RGPWS sought industry concepts for a missile able to engage hypersonic glide vehicles in the upper atmosphere, and the agency briefed potential bidders during an industry day on 18 December of that year.
-By early 2021 MDA judged that an operational capability was required sooner than RGPWS could deliver and re-scoped the effort into the faster-paced Glide Phase Interceptor (GPI) program, retaining much of the technical groundwork laid under RGPWS.
+RGPWS sought industry concepts for a missile capable of engaging hypersonic glide vehicles in the upper atmosphere, and the agency briefed potential bidders during an industry day on 18 December of that year.
+By early 2021, MDA judged that an operational capability was required sooner than RGPWS could deliver and rescoped the effort into the faster-paced Glide Phase Interceptor (GPI) program, retaining much of the technical groundwork laid under RGPWS.

-On 19 November 2021 the agency awarded Other Transaction Authority agreements worth about US$20 million each to Lockheed Martin, Northrop Grumman and Raytheon Missiles & Defense for six-month "accelerated concept design" studies.
+On 19 November 2021, the agency awarded Other Transaction Authority agreements worth about US$20 million each to Lockheed Martin, Northrop Grumman and Raytheon Missiles & Defense for six-month "accelerated concept design" studies.
 After completing a system-requirements review, MDA exercised contract options in June 2022 that expanded Northrop's and Raytheon's work into rapid prototyping; Lockheed's design was not continued, leaving two competitors.
-Further contract modifications in May 2023 raised each agreement ceiling to roughly US$240 million, funding seeker flight-tests and risk reduction of divert-propulsion systems.
+Further contract modifications in May 2023 raised each agreement ceiling to roughly US$240 million, funding seeker flight tests and risk reduction for divert-propulsion systems.

 The program became a bilateral venture when Washington and Tokyo signed a cooperative development agreement on 15 May 2024.
-Under the arrangement Japan will provide solid-rocket motors and other propulsion hardware and intends to select a domestic prime contractor by March 2025, backed by an initial budget of ¥73 billion.
+Under the arrangement, Japan will provide solid-rocket motors and other propulsion hardware and intends to select a domestic prime contractor by March 2025, backed by an initial budget of ¥73 billion.

-Budget pressure and a desire to accelerate schedules led MDA on 25 September 2024 to down-select Northrop Grumman as the sole prime contractor for engineering and manufacturing development; Raytheon's work-scope was transferred to Northrop under an expanded agreement.
+Budget pressure and a desire to accelerate schedules led MDA on 25 September 2024 to down-select Northrop Grumman as the sole prime contractor for engineering and manufacturing development; Raytheon's work scope was transferred to Northrop under an expanded agreement.

 Section 1663 of the Fiscal Year 2024 National Defense Authorization Act directed the Department of Defense to field 12 GPI test rounds by the end of 2029 and achieve full operational capability, defined as 24 fielded interceptors able to defeat all known regional hypersonic threats, by 31 December 2032.
 Subsequent budget documents and congressional testimony, however, projected that initial fielding is unlikely before the 2035 timeframe unless additional funding is provided.